Not just the right thing to do, accessibility is good business.

 The telephone.
 TCP/IP protocols.
 Pokemon GO.
 Cloud computing.
 Ghostbusters.

 What do these innovations have in common?
 All of these cultural icons were created by individuals with a disability.

 Everyone knows tech has a diversity problem.
-Women don’t receive as much funding as their male counterparts, ethnically diverse tech workers make up a dismal percentage of the workforce, and AI can only recognize white men.
+Women don’t receive as much funding as their male counterparts, ethnically diverse tech workers make up a dismal percentage of the workforce, and Most AI can only recognize white men.
 As these depressing stats are quoted again and again, bloggers everywhere agree that we need more diversity in tech.